-If you have varicose veins, it's thought that your vein walls are weak, and that this causes the valves in your veins to expand and separate, which damages them.
-Blood cannot travel up your veins as well or as easily as it should, and is more likely to pool.
+The exact reasons why you may develop varicose veins aren't fully understood at present.
+However, it's thought that if you have varicose veins, then your vein walls are weak.
+This causes the valves in your veins to expand and separate, which damages them.
+Blood can’t travel up your veins as well or as easily as it should, and is more likely to pool.

 You're more likely to develop varicose veins:

 Your GP will ask about your symptoms and ask to examine you.
 He or she may also ask you about your medical history.

-If your symptoms are severe or you have any complications, your GP may refer you to a vascular surgeon (a doctor who specialises in blood vessels).
+If your symptoms are severe or you have complications, your GP may refer you to a vascular surgeon (a doctor who specialises in blood vessels).

 Varicose veins are easy to see in your leg.
 However, to work out the position and extent of any valve damage, your doctor may perform the following tests.

 Your doctor may suggest some self-help measures you can take to relieve your symptoms.
 These may include losing any excess weight and doing light to moderate physical activity, such as swimming or walking.
 Try not to stand for long periods of time as this may make your symptoms worse.
-Resting your legs up on a stool may ease any discomfort.
+If you rest your legs up on a stool, it may ease any discomfort.